 With significant changes in business environment over the last coupleof years your Company's businesses face emerging risks that require effective riskmanagement framework and dedicated resources to implement the framework.

 Your Company's ERM framework follows the current best practices inorder to achieve Company's objectives.

 Significant developments during the year under review are as follows:

-The Group has felt the need for a measurable approach to decide the amount ofrisks it can take in achieving its business objectives in the changed business environmentover the past year.
-A draft Risk Appetite Framework for the Group is under development andreview with an objective to establish thresholds for quantum of risks that the Groupcan accept.
+With rapidly changing business environment the Group feels the needfor a measurable approach to decide the amount of risks it can take in achieving itsbusiness objectives.
+A draft Risk Appetite Framework for the Group is under developmentand review with an objective to establish thresholds for quantum of risks that the Groupcan accept.
 The Physical Risk Benchmarking framework developed earlier is underimplementation at Airport and Energy assets.

 Internal Financial Controls

 The Company has in place adequate internal financial controls withreference to financial statements.
 These controls were tested and no reportable materialweaknesses were observed in the operations of the Company.